 First be aware of your cue.
 My afternoon pick-me-up was due to hunger, stress, and being tired.
 Then think what do you crave?
 I craved a quick-fix.
 My morning cue was my daily cup coffee.
 I craved the time and save to be creative so I’d grab my computer and begin writing while sipping my coffee.

 What is your cue?
 What does your cue cause you to crave?

 When you turn on the television at night what are your craving?
 Entertainment, solitude, relaxation, learning, escape?
 There are many reasons we can sit on front of the television or computer for hours.
 Recognizing the craving that this habit is feeding is an important step.
 When you can understand what it is that you are really craving, you can find a healthier alternative that feeds the same purpose.

 Then think what is your current response?
 How are you dealing with the craving?
 Awareness is the first step.
 Remember to make changes, we need to be deliberate and thoughtful.
-My former responses were Starbucks and sitting on the couch in the morning with my coffee and computer.
+My former responses were Starbucks in the afternoon and sitting on the couch in the morning with my coffee and computer.

 Habit Loop: Cue, Craving, Response, Reward

 Looking at the four steps: Cue, Craving, Response, and Reward, we can see that we can alter the response and still have the reward.
 We all have cues and cravings, it is how we deal with the first two steps that determines whether our habits are healthy or harmful.
 Think of the last two steps, Response and Reward, as the solution to the problem posed by the first two steps, Cue and Craving.
 You have a choice in your response!
 You can create a better solution for your problem.

 Building better habits starts with awareness.
 It then takes thought and deliberation to create a healthier response to your cues and cravings.
 When you recognize the reward in your newer action, the new action then becomes habit forming.